onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![QoS visual editor: storage match and expression](../../images/user-guide/web-file-browser/feature-qos-visual-match.png#screenshot)

-Expressions can be entered in the textual form.
-They are converted to block form upon confirmation, and then can be further edited.
+Enter expressions in textual form.
+They will be converted to block form upon confirmation and can be further edited.

 ![QoS editor in text mode](../../images/user-guide/web-file-browser/feature-qos-text.png#screenshot)